a-windisch/deep_reinforcement_learning_play_tennis/README.md

 * checkpoint_actor.pth  - The saved status of the actor network
 * checkpoint_critic.pth - The saved status of the critic network
 * score.png - A plot of the score over the training episodes
+* agent_untrained.gif - An animation showing the behavior of the untrained Agent
+* agent_trained.gif - An animation showing the behavior of the trained Agent

 ### 2. Running the code
 The code is this repository requires numpy, PyTorch, Unity ML Agents and Jupyter.
 Make sure that those are installed.
 Then, just clone the repository and open the Notebook 'Tennis.ipynb'.
 Follow the instructions in the notebook to train the Agents.